A Release Program to get Animals #Backinthetrees

 Why do you have Permanent Residents?

 An animal that is brought to TRR with severe injuries that will prevent it from eating, hunting, climbing, flying, foraging or supporting itself independently in the wild is considered unreleasable.
 TRR has an extensive Release Program for orphaned sloths, various bird species, and other small mammals.
 Animals that are desensitized to humans due to human interaction (like being kept as a pet) are considered unfit for release.
-This is because that animal risks being captured and reintroduced into the black market as an illegal pet and could face animal neglect and abuse.
+This is because animal risks being captured and reintroduced into the black market as an illegal pet and could face animal neglect and abuse.
 As well as, have the chances of dying due to insufficient understanding of wild behaviors.
-Examples of non releasable animals are: parrots kept in someone’s home, an owl that has a missing wing, monkeys brought as orphans and do not have a troop to be released with, etc.
+Examples of non-releasable animals are parrots kept in someone’s home, an owl that has a missing wing, monkeys brought as orphans and do not have a troop to be released with, etc.

 Partnered with The Sloth Institute of Costa Rica